Nuutti-N/Mcdonalds-order-system/README.md

 - You have two choices: automatic or manual.
 Even if you are a beginner or intermediate developer, I recommend testing both — that way, you'll be prepared if you ever need the other approach.
 In my project I went with the automatic version.
 It's a little faster to work with, and unlike the manual version, you don't need to close the session every time yourself.
 In my experience, forgetting that small step is a very common mistake among programmers.

 ## Contributing 🤝
-- This is a learning project, but feedback is a welcome!
+- Feedback is a welcome!